August 13, 2024

 Fifteen years ago, it was unthinkable that social media would be such a critical part of business that entire careers would be built around it.
 Today, digital marketing professionals specialise in social media marketing, building communities and managing content and ads on-platform.
 As social platforms boom, the field is thriving, and career growth opportunities are extraordinary.

 Careers in social media marketing are booming to the point where they’ve made CNN’s top 100 careers with big growth, and with the increasing importance of organic and paid marketing on social channels, this isn’t something that will be changing anytime soon.
+Forbes has also said social media marketing skills will be worth $1.5 trillion by 2030.

 Curious what exactly social media career growth looks like and if it will be consistent enough for you to venture into it?
 In this post, we’re going to take a look at everything you should know about the expanding social media career growth patterns in terms of prominence, popular position titles, and even how much money you could reasonably expect to make.